 When you're working as a contractor in the construction industry, you have the right to be paid on time.
 Sadly, this doesn't always happen.
 The old process of chasing up unpaid receipts — which often involved having to take your debtors to court — could be expensive and time consuming.
-That's why all Australian states and territories have introduced a Security of Payment Act.

 In Victoria, Security of Payment legislation is officially called the Building and Construction Industry Security of Payment Act 2002.
 Read on to find out more about this legislation, including things like:

 - Who it covers

 - How it is different from other security of payments acts interstate

 All Australian states and territories have introduced a Security of Payment Act.
 While most cover the basics of protecting contractors for non-payment, there are some differences between regions.
 This article only covers the Security of Payment Act in Victoria, so if you are located in another state, follow the links below for specific information:

 Our team at AANDI Lawyers has years of experience in navigating the security of payment process.
 Find out more about how we can help you achieve a positive result with your security of payments dispute.